 Fifth Grade – Tales of the Americas

-- Two short stories from two different cultures in North America / Retell one of the stories from a different point of view.
+Follow-Up Activity - Retell one of the stories from a different point of view.

 Seventh Grade – American Revolution, The Constitution

 Sybil’s Revered Ride – The story of the teen from Dutchess County who outrode Paul Revere.
 Students will write a letter from another character’s point of view to show how they felt about Sybil’s Ride.
 George Washington on the Hudson Stories - George’s Smallpox Pandemic, Washington’s Watch Chain - Washington Saves the Nation Wearing Glasses

 Students aided by their storyteller and a partner will make am “Instagram style” film to teach others three things about one of the Washington Storie"Ratifying with Hamilton" – The New York State Governor, Assembly and Senate all opposed ratifying the Constitution of the United States.
 How Alexander Hamilton changed their minds.
 We will launch in the online workshop a first-person letter showing what Hamilton said to change minds.